Who Is Daddy Yankee?

 Daddy Yankee was born to Ramón Ayala and Rosa Rodriguez on February 3, 1977, as Ramón Luis Ayala Rodríguez in Río Piedras, Puerto Rico.
-His father was a bongosero (a salsa percussionist) and his mother's family included numerous musicians.
-He was raised in the Villa Kennedy housing projects with his older brother, Nomar Ayala (who served as one of his managers for a while) and younger brother, Melvin Ayala, who is a Christian rapper.
+His father was a bongosero (a salsa percussionist) and his mother's family came from a long line of musicians.
+He was raised in the projects with his older brother, Nomar Ayala (who at one point, served as one of his managers).
+His younger brother, Melvin Ayala, is a Christian rapper.
 He and Mirredys Gonzalez got married in 1994 when they were both 17 years old, and they have two daughters and one son: Jesaaelys Marie, Yamilette Rodriguez and Jeremy Ayala González.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!